AppraiseDev/Appraise/README.md

 ## License

-This project is licensed under the [https://github.com/AppraiseDev/Appraise/blob/master/LICENSE](BSD-3-Clause License).
+This project is licensed under the [BSD-3-Clause License](LICENSE).

 ## Citation